 As time has moved on the boards of COTEC and ENOTHE discussed closer collaboration between both organisations to better address the social and health issues affecting the citizens of Europe, the challenges which the profession is facing and to increase the possibilities of influencing European Health and Social policy.
 From 2011 there have been many joint meetings, resulting in the creation of “Occupational Therapy Europe” in which education, practice and research will work more closely together.

-One of the collaborative outcomes has been the decision to organise a joint COTEC ENOTHE congress every 4 years and the visual identity of COTEC, ENOTHE and OT-EU was designed to express the collaboration.
+One of the collaborative outcomes has been the decision to organise a joint COTEC ENOTHE congress every 4 years and the visual identity of COTEC, ENOTHE and OT-Europe was designed to express the collaboration.
 In addition there has been agreement to have joint projects and some joint meetings as appropriate.